coderefinery/manuals/lesson-review.md

     but why it's cool?)
 - Do they have learning objectives at top and food for thought at the bottom?
-- Are optional or advanced episodes marked as such?
 - Does the episode (or lesson overall) say what is next, to keep people interested in growth?

 ## Lesson overview